adeelyj/planthaleem/content/pages/index.md

         type: FeaturedItem
       - title: Order for your event
         tagline: This is the tagline
-        subtitle: This is the item subtitle
+        subtitle: Catering opportunities are welcome
         text: >
           Learn from the tutorial and build your first awesome Netlify Create site.